 - Victoria Hale, PhD, Founder and Former CEO, One World Health; current CEO, Medicines360;

-- Sandra R. Hernández, MD, Chief Executive Officer of the San Francisco Foundation;
+- Sandra R. Hernández, MD, President and CEO, California HealthCare Foundation;

 - David W. Martin, Jr., MD, Chairman and Chief Executive Officer of AvidBiotics;

 - Deborah Roth, MS, Associate Dean for Clinical Research Administration, COO, Duke Translational Medicine Institute;